fredatgithub/FredUltraFileSearch/README.md

 # Fred File Search

-Search files on a Windows pc or server
+Search files on a Windows pc or server by date, by file size, by pattern.